Homeworld: Deserts of Kharak Review

 Homeworld: Deserts of Kharak

-At the same time, Blackbird Interactive, an independent game studio, including founding members of Relic Entertainment, were in development of the spiritual successor to the Homeworld franchise, Hardware: Shipbreakers.
-With the help of Gearbox Software, the game officially became a Homeworld game in 2013, but it wasn’t until this past December that the official title of the game was announced, Homeworld: Deserts of Kharak.
+At the same time, Blackbird Interactive, an independent game studio including founding members of Relic Entertainment, was in development of the spiritual successor to the Homeworld franchise, Hardware: Shipbreakers.
+With the help of Gearbox Software, the game officially became a Homeworld game in 2013, but it wasn't until this past December that the official title of the game was announced: Homeworld: Deserts of Kharak.

 The fourth game in the Homeworld series, Deserts of Kharak serves as a prequel, set 100 years before the events of Homeworld on the desert planet Kharak.
 After an orbital satellite discovers an anomaly (the Jaraaci object) in the Great Banded Desert across the southern region of the planet, the Northern Coalition leads a scientific expedition along with the newly developed carrier, the Kapisi, through Gaalsien territory to locate it.

 The major gameplay element to Hardware: Shipbreakers involved locating and salvaging starship wrecks throughout the desert planet.
-Although the planet changed from LM-27, to Kharak, to fit in with the Homeworld lore, the wrecks still play an important component to the game, even outside of the campaign.
-Exposing these wrecks, mostly by using explosives to open them up, reveal additional resources and artifacts.
+Although the planet changed from LM-27 to Kharak to fit in with the Homeworld lore, the wrecks still play an important component to the game, even outside of the campaign.
+Exposing these wrecks, mostly by using explosives to open them up, reveals additional resources and artifacts.
 Artifacts gathered provide essential upgrades to the Kapisi in the campaign and are one of the victory conditions in multiplayer and skirmish matches.

-Collecting artifacts provide bonuses including 20% increase to ranged damage to all vehicles, a decrease in production time and improved heat sinks for carriers.
-Even if you lose all of your vehicles, your carrier isn’t defenseless, and can use points that can be placed into various systems on a need to use basis.
-Everything can be reset, so you constantly balancing the need to improve your armor, the range of your senses and even your weapon systems.
+Collecting artifacts provides bonuses including a 20% increase to ranged damage for all vehicles, a decrease in production time, and improved heat sinks for carriers.
+Even if you lose all of your vehicles, your carrier isn't defenseless and can use points that can be placed into various systems on a need-to-use basis.
+Everything can be reset, so you're constantly balancing the need to improve your armor, the range of your sensors, and even your weapon systems.
 An enemy carrier is launching a cruise missile in your direction?
 Place points into your armor system to decrease the amount of damage.
-As you are in the desert, you must contend with a limit, or face the consequences of overheating your “mothership.”
+As you are in the desert, you must contend with a heat limit or face the consequences of overheating your "mothership."

 Simply Put